OcarCampos/YtuAI/README.md

 ## 📜 License

 Distributed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
-You may share and modify this content, but **commercial use is prohibited**.
+You may share and modify this content, but **commercial use is prohibited**..